 Crew is a Lakehill club sport and is known as the ultimate team sport.
 Lakehill Crew is available to boys and girls in Middle and Upper School.
 Competition begins in Upper School, with some rowers beginning in the eighth grade.
-Rowers train in high-tech racing shells and travel to three or four weekend regattas each semester in cities like Austin, Oklahoma City, Chattanooga, and Boston, with the ultimate goal of competing in the USRowing Youth National Championships.
+Rowers train in high-tech racing shells and travel to three or four weekend regattas each semester in cities like Austin, Oklahoma City, Boston, and Philadelphia, with the ultimate goal of competing in the USRowing Youth National Championships.

 Crew Try Outs